fioprotocol/fio-devhub/_docs/chain/resources.md

 #### Example

-* Account A registers a FIO Address for themselves
+* Account A registers a FIO Crypto Handle for themselves
 * Account A RAM is increased by 2,560 bytes
 * Account A transfers funds to a key not associated with an account
 * Account A RAM is increased by 2,560 bytes